 Paro Valley, Paro District, Bhutan

-Paro Taktsang, located in the kingdom of Bhutan, is nestled against the face of a 10,000 foot high cliff.
+Paro Taktsang, located in the kingdom of Bhutan, is nestled against the face of a 10,000-foot high cliff.
 The Tibetan Buddhist monastery, extending to the edge of a shelf in a cliff is an architectural marvel in both its location and its religious beauty and symbolism.
 Legends differ with regard to the development of monastic life at the monastery’s location.
-However, it is commonly agreed that the ultimate inspiration for bringing monastic life to its cliff side haven lay with Guru Padmasambhava, an eighth century Buddhist monk who introduced Buddhism to Bhutan and is said to have meditated in a cave at the site.
+However, it is commonly agreed that the ultimate inspiration for bringing monastic life to its cliff-side haven lay with Guru Padmasambhava, an eighth-century Buddhist monk who introduced Buddhism to Bhutan and is said to have meditated in a cave at the site.

 The monastery in its modern form was completed in the 17th century.
 Unfortunately, in 1998 fire destroyed the monastery, which was shortly after rebuilt.
-Home to Tibetan Buddhist monks and a destination for pilgrims and seekers of all faiths and cultures, Paro Taktsang is surely one of most impressive examples of religious architecture in the world.
+Home to Tibetan Buddhist monks and a destination for pilgrims and seekers of all faiths and cultures, Paro Taktsang is surely one of the most impressive examples of religious architecture in the world.

 Sri Harmandir Sahib

 The Sri Harmandir Sahib is a central place of worship for the Sikh religion.
 Its shining gold and marble are majestically reflected in the surrounding water as a symbol of human brotherhood and equality.
-The name Sri Harmandir Sahib literally means the “Temple of God” and the four different entrances signify that people from all walks of life are welcome to visit, worship and find peace at the Temple or gurudwara.
+The name Sri Harmandir Sahib literally means the “Temple of God” and the four different entrances signify that people from all walks of life are welcome to visit, worship, and find peace at the Temple or gurudwara.
 Over 100,000 people visit the shrine daily and some also eat at the free community meal and kitchen that are a traditional aspect of all Sikh gurudwaras.